Suspicious Package

 Unfortunately, because a diffable manifest is just a folder, you can't click on an existing version to replace it — the standard macOS Save dialog instead opens the folder, and then you'll wind up creating the manifest inside of it.
 But if you navigate to the same containing folder and enter the same name, the old version will be replaced.

 If you specify a folder that already exists, Suspicious Package will (by default) only replace the All Files, All Scripts and Package Info subfolders inside it, leaving any other files or folders untouched.
 In particular, this allows you to “overwrite” a previous version without stomping on a .git subdirectory or the like.
-However, if you do want to completely replace the previous folder, click Options and uncheck When replacing, preserve other files and subfolders, such as .git.
+However, if you do want to completely replace the previous folder, click Options and uncheck Preserve other files and subfolders, such as .git.
 (The alert saying that “[The folder] already exists.
 Do you want to replace it?” will appear either way, simply because that's the standard macOS Save dialog behavior.)

 Comparing Two Open Packages